Extend Service Extension のローカルデバッグガイド

 Running the service locally

-For the exact terminal command for your language, see the language-specific guide.
+For the exact terminal run command for your language, see the language-specific guide.

-For the language-specific launch configuration details and non-VS Code setups, see the language-specific guide.
+For the Service Extension specific .vscode/launch.json configuration and non-VS Code setups, see the

 Setting breakpoints and inspecting state